RobRendell/gTove/README.md

 ---

-* Make the default default focus for a level is (one of the) the highest elevation map(s) considered to be part of the same level
+* Reduce the "same level" vertical offset to 1.5 tiles (was 2.0)
-* Offline mode getFilesInFolder just returns empty, so files that are uploaded are forgotten.
+* Always focus on the the highest elevation map(s) on the same level when going up/down or resetting the camera.
 * Write a localFileAPI (or enhance the offlineAPI) to use the HTML5 FileSystem API.
 To make it fully functional, players would need to be able to pull image and json data (currently read directly from Drive) from the GM client...
 * Cog button in LHS menu to open the current tabletop's settings?